danilashtefan/SkinCareClient/README.md

 In the frames of this Project, the students were  engaged in developing a mobile face care application that will help users to track the state of their skin.

-# Functionality description
+# User stories
-User is able to access application via the email registration.
-After the email is successfully verified, user is able to access his profile.
-On the main page user is able to see some of his previous analysis.
-Via tapping on it, the page with detailed description is opened. "+" button will open the gallery, from where user will be able to upload on the images for the analysis.
-User will be able to receive the results later, pressing the "Box" item.
-Also, "News feed" functionaloty is available for the user, where he can see some articles related to the skincare and beauty topics
+- [ ] User is able to access application via the email registration
+- [ ] After the email is successfully verified, user is able to access his profile
+- [ ] On the main page user is able to see some of his previous analysis.
+- [ ] Via tapping on the anallysis, the page with detailed description is opened.
+- [ ] User can add a new photo from the gallery for the analysis
+- [ ] User will be able to receive the results later, pressing the "Box" item.
+- [ ] "News feed" functionaloty is available for the user, where he can see some articles related to the skincare and beauty topics

 # Architecture description